dacharyc/dcwebsite/content/programming.md

 Bonus: it's also great for tracking D&D or other TTRPG games!
 I'm using it to keep track of two D&D campaigns I'm in.

+I wrote most of the [Realm SwiftUI documentation](https://www.mongodb.com/docs/realm/sdk/swift/swiftui/) while working on this app.
+I had to figure out how to do things with Realm and SwiftUI, which I translated to public-facing documentation.

 PR Focus
 --------

 [PR Focus](https://prfocus.app) is a GitHub tracking app I'm writing for macOS.
 My regular workflow has me keeping track of pull requests across many repositories.
 I need to stay on top of my own GitHub pull requests, pull requests where I'm a reviewer, and pull requests by the upstream engineering teams whose work I document.
 Turns out, other folks on my team find it helpful, too, so now it's in a private alpha with a few users on TestFlight while I iron out some rough edges and squash a few more bugs.

 I'm writing my tool as a macOS app with SwiftUI and Realm.
 It has been interesting to write a macOS app with SwiftUI, and stumble across the differences between writing for it and iOS.
-It's also more complicated, as the GitHub API requires me to make a whole series of network calls to get the information I want to track, so I'm having fun figuring out how to do all those network calls and turn them into Realm objects I can display in my app and persist to the DB.
+It's also more complicated, as I'm working with the GitHub API.
+I started the app using the GitHub REST API, but switched to the GraphQL API for more efficient network requests.
+Working with both APIs has given me a great opportunity to directly compare REST vs. GraphQL, and a lot of insight into what makes "good" API documentation as I consume it.

+Of course, as a technical writer, I've written [a documentation site for PR Focus](https://prfocus.app/docs/).
+I've made this documentation site the in-app help using a web view.

 Coffeelicious/Tealicious
 ------------------------